Manifund foxManifund

 Project summary

-In the past two weeks, I have been posting daily AI Safety content on tiktok and youtube reaching more than 1M people.
+In the past month, I have been posting daily AI Safety content on tiktok and youtube reaching more than 1M people.

 This grant would pay for my time so I could keep posting daily content on tiktok / youtube until the end of the year (20 weeks left).
 If I get less than my target funding, I will work proportionally to how much funding I get (say 5 weeks if I get $10k).